Last updated on September 26th, 2021 at 09:07 am

-In review, The Lincoln Project endorsed Joe Biden for President aiming to mobilize GOP and Independent voters against Trump in the November presidential elections.
-The Lincoln Project mostly releases viral ads criticizing Donald Trump and his administration.
+In review, The Lincoln Project endorsed Joe Biden for President, aiming to mobilize GOP and Independent voters against Trump in the November presidential elections.
+The Lincoln Project mainly releases viral ads criticizing Donald Trump and his administration.
 For example, an ad released on 8/5/2020 scrutinizes President Trump’s son-in-law Jared Kushner.
-The headline reads Secretary of Failure however it does not contain links to the claims.
+The headline reads Secretary of Failure; however, it does not contain links to the claims.
 The article links to a video that blames Kushner for failure to contain the Coronavirus, providing sources of information from left-leaning media outlets such as GQ, CNN, and New York Magazine.
-In another ad, with the headline “STEVE BANNON IS SCARED” they source the Associated Press but do not provide a hyperlink to the article where Steve Bannon’s words were written.
+In another ad, with the headline “STEVE BANNON IS SCARED,” they source the Associated Press but do not provide a hyperlink to the article where Steve Bannon’s words were written.

-Editorially, The Lincoln Project generally supports Democratic candidates such as Steve Bullock and independent candidates such as Dr. Al Gross in Alaska.
-They also frequently highlight politicians who support Trump in a negative light such as this, TRUMP STOOGE, which attempts to demonstrate how Susan Collins is weak for never standing up to President Trump.
+The Lincoln Project generally supports Democratic candidates such as Steve Bullock and independent candidates such as Dr. Al Gross in Alaska.
+They also frequently highlight politicians who support Trump in a negative light, such as this, TRUMP STOOGE, which attempts to demonstrate how Susan Collins is weak for never standing up to President Trump.
 In general, The Lincoln Project supports candidates who are opposed to President Trump.
-On the issues, they favor moderate conservative positions such as small government as well as left-leaning positions such as social justice, however, the primary objective is anti-Trump.
-Further, they claim in their Manifesto “We Are Republicans, and We Want Trump Defeated.”
+On the issues, they favor moderate conservative positions such as small government and left-leaning positions such as social justice; however, the primary objective is anti-Trump.
+Further, they claim in their Manifesto, “We Are Republicans, and We Want Trump Defeated.”
 However, based on the content of the video ads produced and significantly more money spent in favor of Democratic candidates, we determine that they are slightly left-leaning.